 In 1943 Abraham Maslow announced his Hierarchy of Human Needs, a motivational model.
 The lowest must be met before we can fulfill a higher motivational need.
 If a lower need is not met most humans stall in their willingness to contribute.
 The needs are mostly social.

 Imagine survivors who find themselves on a deserted island.
 Notice how understanding the Johari Window and Maslow’s hierarchy could be a massive help in getting folks to pull together toward survival.
 Notice how the initial concentration would be on a particular quadrant of Johari and on a particular level of Maslow. (to start, safety and trust of each other) Feels obvious.

 Yet, in business, a new project, new team member, market shift, a new boss, many things, though not quite landing on a desert island, safety and trust are vital.

 So, what to do?

 When inviting new members, Abraham reminds us of how fundamental feeling safe is to a well performing team.
-What about how safe people on the existing team feel, right now?
+What about how safe people on the existing team feel, right now, with the arrival of this new unknown person?
 Check.
 And so on up the hierarchy.
 Consider strengthening the group using concepts proposed by Joseph and Harrington.
 I can show you many ways to accomplish these things.

 This is tricky and personal and valuable beyond belief.
 So… tread softly, and, keep going.
 Your team’s level of success is on the line.
 Get Abraham, Joseph and Harrington onto your team.